Right-libertarianism: Neo-classical liberalism

 Traditionally, liberalism's primary emphasis was placed on securing the freedom of the individual by limiting the power of the government and maximizing the power of free market forces.
 As a political philosophy, it advocated civil liberties under the rule of law, with an emphasis on economic freedom.
 Closely related to economic liberalism, it developed in the early 19th century, emerging as a response to urbanization and to the Industrial Revolution in Europe and the United States.
-It advocated a limited government and held a belief in laissez-faire economic policy.Dickerson, M. O. et al. (2009).
-An Introduction to Government and Politics: A Conceptual Approach. p.
-129.
+It advocated a limited government and held a belief in laissez-faire economic policy.

 Built on ideas that had already arisen by the end of the 18th century such as selected ideas of John Locke, Adam Smith, Thomas Robert Malthus, Jean-Baptiste Say and David Ricardo, it drew on classical economics and economic ideas as espoused by Smith in The Wealth of Nations and stressed the belief in progress, natural law and utilitarianism.
 These liberals were more suspicious than conservatives of all but the most minimal government and adopted Thomas Hobbes's theory of government, believing government had been created by individuals to protect themselves from one another.
 The term classical liberalism was applied in retrospect to distinguish earlier 19th-century liberalism from the newer social liberalism.

 Neoliberalism emerged in the era following World War II during which social liberalism was the mainstream form of liberalism while Keynesianism and social democracy were the dominant ideologies in the Western world.
-It was led by neoclassical economists such as Friedrich Hayek and Milton Friedman, who advocated the reduction of the state and a return to classical liberalism, hence the term neo-classical liberalism, not to be confused with the more left-leaning neoclassical liberalism,Tomasi, John; Zwolinski, Matt (2 April 2012).
-"A Bleeding Heart History of Libertarianism".
-Cato Unbound.
-Cato Institute.
-Retrieved 20 September 2020. an American bleeding-heart libertarian school originating in Arizona.
+It was led by neoclassical economists such as Friedrich Hayek and Milton Friedman, who advocated the reduction of the state and a return to classical liberalism, hence the term neo-classical liberalism, not to be confused with the more left-leaning neoclassical liberalism, an American bleeding-heart libertarian school originating in Arizona.
 However, it did accept some aspects of social liberalism such as some degree of welfare provision by the state, but on a greatly reduced scale.
 Hayek and Friedman used the term classical liberalism to refer to their ideas, but others use the term to refer to all liberalism before the 20th century, not to designate any particular set of political views and therefore see all modern developments as being by definition not classical.

 In the late 19th century, classical liberalism developed into neo-classical liberalism which argued for government to be as small as possible to allow the exercise of individual freedom.
 In its most extreme form, neo-classical liberalism advocated social Darwinism.
 Right-libertarianism has been influenced by these schools of liberalism.
 It has been commonly referred to as a continuation or radicalization of classical liberalism and referred to as neo-classical liberalism.